 Be sure to keep detailed records (dates, times, names, and phone numbers) and contact the Purchasing Department for assistance if satisfactory results are not obtained in a timely manner.
-Send copies of all documentation by email or fax to the Purchasing Department for record keeping, follow-up, and vendor performance evaluation.
+Send copies of all documentation in the SR Ticket for record keeping, follow-up, and vendor performance evaluation.